 Are there any exceptions to those limitations placed on abortion?

-Yes: The trigger law ban includes an exception for when the abortion is necessary to preserve the mother from “a serious risk of death or of substantial and irreversible physical impairment of a major bodily function, not including any psychological or emotional conditions, or the pregnancy is the result of incest, 2022 Bill Text WY H.B.
-92.
+Yes: The trigger law ban includes an exception for when the abortion is necessary to preserve the mother from “a serious risk of death” or a serious and permanent impairment of the mother’s life-sustaining organ,” or when the pregnancy resulted from incest or sexual assault.
+Wyo.
+Stat.
+Ann. § 35-6-124.

 Penalties for performing an illegal abortion